 Besides the sizing, the only real differences are that the pattern is blockier and there’s an extra layer of wool buttoned over the sleeves and the top half of the torso.

 It’s a lot warmer and more wind resistant, of course, but again, don’t size down.
 (I’m selling this on eBay now, it’s just too small.)

 When I bought the coat, cost $395 and I firmly believed that was great value.
 Predictably, the price has since risen to $495.

 I am comfortable saying that a lot of Filson’s stuff, like my $390 backpack, is more expensive than it needs to be.
 I just don’t think that’s the case with this gigantic, indestructible coat that can last for multiple generations.
 I know more than one guy who got his Mackinaw from his dad and plans to give it to his son.
 This is an heirloom, like family luggage or a great leather jacket or a watch, except it doesn’t need any care or upkeep.

-Honestly, I expect Filson to start charging $500 for this in the next few years, because they have been steadily increasing prices since they were bought out in 2012, and because people will pay it.
-So I think you should get a Mackinaw sooner rather than later.
+Honestly, I expect the price to keep climbing, because people will pay it.
+So, I think you should get a Mackinaw sooner rather than later.

 Filson Mackinaw Cruiser Pros and Cons